17 Top-Rated Ski Resorts on the East Coast, 2024/25

 Acquisition by Vail resorts brought Attitash into the Epic Pass system, with several options that include nearby Wildcat and Mount Sunapee in New Hampshire and several more in Vermont.
 Vail has committed to investments in infrastructure at Attitash within the next few seasons.

-Following on last year's replacement of the East and West Double-Double with the Progression quad, in December 2023, the new Mountaineer replaced the Summit Triple.
-The resort's longest lift, the high-speed 4-passenger chairlift cuts ride time in half, increases capacity, and improves the flow of skiers at the base.
+Attitash has been busy improving the lift infrastructure.
+A few seasons back, the East and West Double-Double were replaced with the Progression quad.
+For the 2024/25 season, skiers will enjoy the speed of the recently installed Mountaineer, the resort's longest lift.
+This high-speed 4-passenger chairlift cuts ride time in half, increases capacity, and improves the flow of skiers at the base.

 Vail Resorts will be limiting ticket sales at Attitash and other Vail mountains this season to avoid overcrowding, so to be sure of a ticket, reserve in advance.